MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/cloud-migration-business-case.md

 **Myth: Server costs drive business cases for cloud migration.** Sometimes this assumption is true.
 For some companies, it's important to reduce ongoing capital expenses related to servers.
 But it depends on several factors.
 Companies with a five-year to eight-year hardware refresh cycle are unlikely to see fast returns on their cloud migration.
 Companies with standardized or enforced refresh cycles can hit a break-even point quickly.
 In either case, other expenses might be the financial triggers that justify the migration.
 Here are a few examples of costs that are commonly overlooked when companies take a server-only or VM-only view of costs:

 - Costs of software for virtualization, servers, and middleware can be extensive.
 Cloud providers eliminate some of these costs.
 Two examples of a cloud provider reducing virtualization costs are the [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/#services) and [Azure reservations](https://azure.microsoft.com/reservations) programs.
 - Business losses caused by outages can quickly exceed hardware or software costs.
-If your current datacenter is unstable, quantify the impact of outages in terms of opportunity costs or actual business costs.
+If your current datacenter is unstable, work with the business to quantify the impact of outages in terms of opportunity costs or actual business costs.
 - Environmental costs can also be significant.
 For the average American family, a home is the biggest investment and the highest cost in the budget.
 The same is often true for datacenters.
 Real estate, facilities, and utility costs represent a fair portion of on-premises costs.
 When datacenters are retired, those facilities can be repurposed, or your business could potentially be released from these costs entirely.

 **Myth: An operating expense model is better than a capital expense model.** As explained in the [fiscal outcomes](business-outcomes/fiscal-outcomes.md) article, an operating expense model can be a good thing.
 But some industries view operating expenditures negatively.
 Here are a few examples that would trigger tighter integration with the accounting and business units regarding the operating expense conversation: